-When you there is not enough space in your jaw for your all of your teeth to fit then we have dental crowding.
-Without enough space your teeth bunch up, overlap and twist, being forced to the front or the back.
+We have dental crowding when there is not enough space in your jaw for all of your teeth to fit.
+Without enough space, your teeth bunch up, overlap and twist, being forced to the front or the back.

 Dental crowding makes it difficult to brush and floss.
-Plaque, tartar, and bacteria begin to build up, increasing the risk of gum disease and tooth decay.
+Plaque, tartar, and bacteria build-up, increasing the risk of gum disease and tooth decay.
 Misaligned teeth can also impact one’s self-confidence.